-Throughout this time, Greg searched for ways to cope with his health.
+Throughout this time, Greg searched for ways to cope with his physical and mental health.
 Wanting to focus on getting healthier, he says that running offered him an outlet for mental meditation and physical fitness.
 He shares that before he started to run, he would ball up on the couch, unable to sleep, and his mind would just wander.
-"I remember feeling like I was trapped in my house and that I couldn’t do anything but give-in to the lack of energy my body had."
+"I remember feeling like I was trapped in my house and that I couldn’t do anything but give in to the lack of energy my body had."

 But balling up on the couch wasn't an option — not if he wanted a solid shot at making it through treatment.